How to Retrieve Accidentally Deleted NAS LaCie d2 USB 3 Thunderbolt (LAC9000353 / LAC9000303 / LAC9000465 / LAC9000531) Data

 Ultimately, the frequency of backups should be determined based on the specific needs and requirements of the user or organization using the NAS device.

-Although NAS d2 USB 3 Thunderbolt (LAC9000353 / LAC9000303 / LAC9000465 / LAC9000531) can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS d2 USB 3 Thunderbolt (LAC9000353 / LAC9000303 / LAC9000465 / LAC9000531) can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view